hexaxsoftwares/houx.js/README.md

 `{{` and `}}` denotes the opening and closing tag by default .
 Any text within this tags will be parsed as javascript expression with the model instances in scope.

-This mustache tags can only accepts single expressions, Which simply means that parsing of statements or more that one Expressions will raise a Hexax template Error.
+This mustache tags can only accepts single expressions, Which simply means that parsing of statements or more that one Expressions will raise a Houx template Error.
 Expressions are syntaxs that can be passed to a javascript function `return` keyword.
 For instance, a method call `value()` or inscope variable reference  `count`.
 Statements are variable declarations using maybe the (`let|var|const`) keywords, reassignendts,  iterating using the `for` loop Statement, control flow using `if/else-if/else` or deleting an object property using the `delete` keyword.
 Jusr make sure any expression passed can be received by a function's `return Statement

-During template compilation, calling of a function that does not return a primitive value, will make hexax call its `prototype.toString()` method if it's callable.
+During template compilation, calling of a function that does not return a primitive value, will make houx call its `prototype.toString()` method if it's callable.
 If not, it will be parsed `JSON.stringify` if it's not null or undefined.
 `undefined` or nullish values will be transformed to an empty strong (`""`)